 geomAspecifies geometry A.geomBspecifies geometry B.

-The return value is a BOOLEAN value: TRUE, FALSE, or NULL (a NULL value is returned if the input geometry is empty).
+The return value is a BOOLEAN value: TRUE, FALSE, or NULL (if the input geometry is empty).
 Note that SDO_CONTAINS indicates strict containment, and boundary points return FALSE.

 SELECT SDO_CONTAINS(